The Most Iconic London Fashion Week Moments Over the Past 10 Years

 1. Burberry’s Return to London (2018)

 Having not been in Milan for some years, Burberry made a successful return to London Fashion Week under the reins of Riccardo Tisci.
 His first collection, Kingdom, was an empowering blend of heritage and futurism in tribute to the diversity of Britain.
-The collection was also deserving of praise when it came to diversity of models of different backgrounds, ages, and sizes—reflecting on a more progressive fashion world.
+The collection was also deserving of praise when it came to diversity of models of different backgrounds, ages, and sizes, reflecting a more progressive fashion world.
 To commemorate the day, the company unveiled a new redesign of its monogram, which caught immediate fever on social media.
-It was such a visually impactful moment that people used a gif creator to capture the highlight points, from the fashion-forward trench coats to the racy streetwear accents.
+It was such a visually impactful moment that people used a GIF creator to capture the highlight points, from the fashion-forward trench coats to the racy streetwear accents.

 2. Vivienne Westwood’s Protest Runway (2019)